smileboywtu/smileboywtu.github.io/_posts/2016-01-23-scrape-web-using-scrapy-and-mongodb.md

 **4.** write the spiders

-here comes the source code, do more test in scrapy shell.
+here comes the source code, do more test in scrapy bash.

 {% highlight python %}
 # create spider.py inside the spiders/question_newest.py